Rice-Rocket/nprs/README.md

 nprs
 ====

 The nprs crate provides advanced utilities for creating and running non-photorealistic image effects.
-It also comes with numerous built-in effects and its own language for defining custom effect pipelines.
+It comes with numerous built-in effects and its own language for defining custom effect pipelines.

 ## Basic Usage